cligs/pyzeta/HOWTO.md

 - Make sure you have `pyzeta.py` and `run_pyzeta.py` in a common location on your computer

-## What is necessary to run the analyses?

-The script expects the following as input:

-- A folder with plain text files.
-They need to be in UTF-8 encoding.
-- A metadata file with category information about each file, identified through "idno" = filename.
-The metadata file should be a CSV file, with the ";" used as the separator character
-- A file with stopwords, one per line

 ## How to run pyzeta?

 - Open run_pyzeta.py with an IDE such as Geany, Spyder or PyCharm